Adejumok/Google-PlayStore-Apps-and-Reviews/README.md

 ## Introduction

 In this project, we analyze data using Python to gain insights and answer questions.
+They include:
+-
+- Are paid apps installed as much as free apps?
-We determine how people feel about the Google Play Store product, brand, or service, and can be done using a technique called sentiment analysis.We use Jupyter Notebook to write our code and present our findings.
+- How do people feel about the Google Play Store product, brand, or service?
+This can be done using a technique called sentiment analysis.
+We use Jupyter Notebook to write our code and present our findings.

 ## Data